aportno/utxo-blockchain-java/README.md

 2) Verify that the transaction is initiated by the right payer (i.e., only the genuine payer can make a transaction under his name)
 3) Publish the transaction such that it is transparent, final and unchangeable

+We can verify if a transaction is genuinely initiated by the payer using public and private key technology

+To encrypt a digital message, we use a key (i.e. a password), to turn the message into a byte array via a specific algorithm or process, and then later we can use another key, which might be the same or different from the original key, to decrypt the byte array into the original message.
+The byte array is machine-readable, not human-readable.

+If the key to decrypt is the same as the key to encrypt, it is called symmetric encryption (and the key is usually called the secret key).
+This is the traditional encryption approach but is an inconvenient way of sharing data without giving direct access to another user.

+A workaround is achieved through the use of the public and private key algorithm, an asymmetric encryption in which the key to decrypt and the key to encrypt are different.
+Public keys and private keys are pair entities.
+In other words, a public key has exactly one private key to match.
+Using a public and private key pair, a user can publish the public key for communal usage, keep the private key, and not worry about information leakage.
+As long as the private key is safe, it does not matter who has access to the public key.

+The limitations to this approach is that public and private key pairs are not suitable for encrypting and decrypting large amounts of data.
+For example, if we use RSA algorithm to generate public and private key pairs with key size of 2048 bits (256 bytes), then the public and private keys can only encrypt and decrypt a block of data no larger than 256 bytes.